Brightest Stars

 In western skylore, Vega’s constellation Lyra was a harp played by the legendary Greek musician Orpheus.
 According to legend, when Orpheus played his harp, neither god nor mortal could turn away.

-In western culture, Vega is often called the Harp Star.
+In western culture, Vega is known as the Harp Star.

 Their reunion marks the time of the Qixi Festival.